seanhess/seanhess.github.com/_posts/2015-08-18-practical-haskell-using-monads.md

 ----------

 Build a program that asks the user for a message and a number on the command line, and print out that message N times.
 Use the control functions from [`Control.Monad`][control-monad], like `mapM`, or `replicateM`

+Read [Input and Output](http://learnyouahaskell.com/input-and-output) from Learn You a Haskell.
+Implement the unix `cat` command, which takes a command-line argument as a path to a file and prints out its contents.
+Refer to [Getting Started][getting-started] to see how to use `stack exec`.

 [getting-started]: http://seanhess.github.io/2015/08/04/practical-haskell-getting-started.html
 [importing-code]: http://seanhess.github.io/2015/08/17/practical-haskell-importing-code.html